 Due to limited space (and depending on the number of program participants), we are generally unable to accommodate guests for overnight stays.
 A list of local hotels and accommodations is available in the program office; guests should generally plan on making accommodation plans outside of the Jia.

 - If space is available, students may have immediate family members or friends stay overnight during weekends only (i.e., Friday through Saturday nights) under the following conditions:

 - The maximum stay per guest is two nights.
 There will be a charge per guest per night, which includes clean bed linens.

 - Students must assume full responsibility for their guest's conduct within the framework of the University policies, including no smoking, no alcoholic beverages, and observance of all other codes of conduct.
 (This also applies to guests received during regular hours and guests attending group meals).

-China has a lengthy process to get a temporary residents permit.
-Before arriving in China, you are applying for an "X2" visa, which is valid for only 30 days and can be used to apply for a temporary residents visa (Z visa) upon entering China.
-The Shanghai program staff will guide your through the multi-week process of converting the X2 to a Z visa once you arrive, but please be aware of a few things.
-First, you will not be able to travel internationally until the Z visa is secured (but you can travel domestically).
+China has a lengthy process to get a Residential Permit.
+Before arriving in China, you are applying for an "X2" visa, which is valid for only 30 days and can be used to apply for a Residential Permit upon entering China.
+The Shanghai program staff will guide your through the multi-week process of converting the X2 to a Residential Permit once you arrive, but please be aware of a few things.
+First, you will not be able to travel internationally until the Residential Permit is secured (but you can travel domestically).
 For Fall students, this means no international travel during the October holiday (Oct 1-3).
-Also as part of the process, all students will need to do a medical exam at a hospital designated for foreigners applying for Z visas.
-Every foreigner on a Z visa in China does this exam - it is not optional.
+Also as part of the process, all students will need to do a medical exam at a hospital designated for foreigners applying for Residential Permit.
+Every foreigner on a Residential Permit or Z visa in China does this exam - it is not optional.
 The standard health examination involves the following:

 - A small blood test to rule out HIV, hepatitis and syphilis